 - Israel Fellow Yes

-Kosher food is available for purchase in the Hunter College cafeteria.
+Kosher food is NOT available for purchase in the Hunter College Cafeteria; however, kosher food IS available for purchase at Hunter Hillel.

 Hunter Hillel hosts Shabbat dinner on Thursday evenings (Not Shabbat Shabbat) to accommodate students commuting long distances.
 We also support students in hosting their own Shabbat dinners in their homes with friends.
 Hunter Hillel works in partnership with local synagogues to ensure that any student seeking a minyan has access to it when they need it.
 Hunter Hillel provides ritual programming for holidays that occur while school is open (Chol Ha Moed Sukkot, Purim), and scaffolding programming for all other holidays (Tashlich during the Days of Awe, Pesach cleaning kits, New Year goal setting, etc.)